EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 =⇒ data truthfulness is not preserved
 • ε-differentially private mechanisms compose automatically

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-114/155

 Differential privacy variations and applications
 • Variations of differential privacy to reduce the amount of noise in data/query result:
 ◦ (ε, δ )-differential privacy [DS-09]: the ε bound on query answer